Anthony Johnson (fighter): Domestic violence charges and accusations

-In 2008, Johnson was convicted of domestic battery after he pleaded no contest.
+In 2010, Johnson was convicted of a 2009 domestic battery charge after pleading no contest.
 He was sentenced to serve three years of probation.
-He was also charged with making criminal threats and property damage for allegedly breaking the victim's cell phone, but those charges were thrown out.
+He was also charged with making criminal threats and property damage for allegedly breaking the victim's cell phone, but those charges were dropped.

 In March 2014, Johnson was accused of domestic abuse in Arkansas towards his ex-girlfriend and mother of his children.
 A police report that was revealed to the public in September 2014 included statements from Johnson's ex in which she alleged Johnson came to her work, physically approached her, grabbed her shirt behind the neck and lifted her up from the chair on which she was sitting.
 She continued by saying that Johnson then grabbed her right arm and forcefully pulled on it several times to pull her closer to him, and that he verbally abused her in front of several coworkers.
 The police report also stated that the girlfriend had visible bruising on her arm and scratches near her collarbone.
 Police said that Johnson's girlfriend was crying and shaking while giving her side of what happened.
 No charges were filed.

-Johnson was arrested on May 5, 2019 in Boca Raton, Florida after an incident with his girlfriend.
+Johnson was arrested on May 5, 2019, in Boca Raton, Florida after an incident with his girlfriend.
 Johnson's girlfriend alleged that during an argument, Johnson became angry, picked her up, and carried her into another room.
 Stating that she was fearful for her safety, Johnson's girlfriend then called 911.
 Police officers arrived and placed Johnson under arrest and took him to the Palm Beach County jail, where he was booked on charges of domestic battery (by law, any act of non-consensual touching could be considered battery).
 Johnson was released hours later on recognizance, meaning he signed a court order promising to show up for future court dates.
 At his arraignment on May 15, Johnson pleaded not guilty.
 The case was ultimately dismissed, with the charges against Johnson being dropped when he reached a joint agreement with the prosecutors by agreeing to attend an anger management course.
 In addition, he was required to attend biweekly drug testing due to testing positive for marijuana, thus neglecting his bail conditions.